-SCCWRP’s research falls into two main categories that reflect the two main routes by which organisms become exposed to sediment contamination: direct exposure, where bottom-dwelling marine life come into contact with and/or ingests contamination in sediment, and indirect exposure, where predators accumulate pollutants in their bodies as they consume contaminated prey.
-Each exposure route calls for a different conceptual approach to build a comprehensive assessment framework that can accurately measure and estimate the impacts of sediment contamination on the organisms exposed to it, including humans.
-SCCWRP’s goal is to build a common, agreed-upon technical foundation for assessing sediment quality to help water-quality managers make better-informed decisions about sediment remediation and clean-up activities.
+SCCWRP’s research falls into the two main categories that reflect the two main routes by which organisms become exposed to sediment contamination: (1) direct exposure, where bottom-dwelling marine life come into contact with and/or ingests contamination in sediment, and (2) indirect exposure, where predators accumulate toxins in their bodies as they consume contaminated prey.
+Given SCCWRP’s progress, researchers are transitioning to expansion and refinements of assessment frameworks, building tools that promote usability and applicability,, and enhancing toxicity testing infrastructure.